build-on-aws/content/tutorials/build-a-knowledge-base-with-multilingual-q-and-a-gen-ai/index.md

 ## Solution Overview

-We are going to build the solution in [Amazon SageMaker Studio Notebooks](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks.html), where we can interact with AWS services from the same account without the need for additional credentials or security configurations, using the [SageMaker Identity and Access Management Execution Role](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_service-with-iam.html).
+We are going to build the solution in [Amazon SageMaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/notebooks.html), where we can interact with AWS services from the same account without the need for additional credentials or security configurations, using the [SageMaker Identity and Access Management Execution Role](https://docs.aws.amazon.com/sagemaker/latest/dg/security_iam_service-with-iam.html).

 ![Architecture](images/fig_01.png)
 <h4 align="center">Fig 1.
 Create an Amazon Kendra Index. </h4>